 The next morning, I checked the app and it had kept track of the time I had worn the device.

 What were the immediate effects?

-Is Modius SLEEP worth getting?
+Is Modius SLEEP worth your money?

 Turns out, Modius SLEEP works great when you’re jet-lagged too!
 In a week and a half, I was falling asleep at normal hours and stayed that way for at least 7 hours straight.
 I’m now writing this after a full night’s sleep, wide awake and refreshed instead of groggy and caffeinated.